 23. PROPERTY MAINTENANCE ISSUES AND COMPLAINTS

 The Client must report any pre-existing damage noticed upon arrival within 24 hours via email to waterwynchenquiries@gmail.com.
 If any non-urgent issues arise during the stay the Client must contact WP on the above email as soon as reasonably practical for the issue to be investigated and, if required, to take any remedial action.
 If an issue is not reported and WP is denied an opportunity to investigate or rectify a problem during the holiday, then the Client will have waived all rights in the matter.
-If the problem is urgent (the client or property are at risk) then please refer to WP Emergency Contact List, will have been shown at the start of the Client’s stay.
+If the problem is urgent (the client or property are at risk) then please refer to WP Emergency Contact List, that will have been shown at the start of the Client’s stay.
 However, please note that if a call out is made in a non-urgent situation a charge of £49 will be made for this service.

 24. PRIVACY POLICY